No results found.

 • Rotating shared proxies: IPs automatically switch, which is suitable for a data collection project.

-3. By sharing intensity:
+By sharing intensity:

 • Fully shared proxies: One IP is shared among many users.

-• Semi-dedicated proxies: These are shared with only a small group (e.g., 2–5 users).
+• Semi-dedicated proxies: Shared with only a small group (e.g., 2–5 users).

 When to use shared proxies?

-These sites typically lack the advanced defenses on major platforms like Google or Amazon.
+These sites typically lack the advanced defenses of major platforms like Google or Amazon.
 If you’re not sending a high volume of requests to the same site, static shared proxies can be an effective and budget-friendly option.

 Rotating shared proxies: Shared proxy networks are generally ideal for scraping low-security websites, especially when you’re on a limited budget and need a large pool of IPs to distribute traffic.